 We're arriving back into the Ouaga 2000 district.
 I suspect the Knightsbridge of Ouaga.
 I can see the Laico Hotel through the heat haze, also known as ‘The Libya Hotel’, apparently built by Gaddafi.
 Next door is a modern shopping centre which is largely empty.
 Seems out of place with the rest of Ouaga.
-As I close in on the hotel; whoa… there’s Paul, perched serenely astride his bike under a huge Acacia tree, like a giraffe watching the rest of the zoo flood; he gives me a hearty thumbs-up and a massive smile.
-I feel instantly warm inside and run over and high five him enthusiastically and kiss him on both cheeks…
+As I close in on the hotel; whoa… there’s Paul, perched serenely astride his bike under a large Acacia tree, like a giraffe watching the rest of the zoo flood; he gives me a hearty thumbs-up and a massive smile.
+I feel instantly warm inside and run over, and high five him enthusiastically and kiss him on both cheeks…

 The heat’s got to me.
-Paul’s not there (so much for loyalty); anyway, probably would’ve been an Anglo-Saxon type wave at best… went all Hollywood there for a moment…
+Paul’s not there (so much for loyalty); anyway, probably would’ve been an Anglo-Saxon type wave at best… went all Hollywood for a moment…

 Several days earlier…

 I ask Ravik, my regular travel agent in Freetown, “Are these fellows reliable?”